Multi-sample analyses

 logFC logCPM F PValue FDR

-All the previous steps can be easily performed with the following function for each cell type, thanks to the pseudoBulkDGE function in the scran package.
+All the previous steps can be conveniently performed for each cell type, with the pseudoBulkDGE function from the scran package.

 R